 BED BUG TREATMENT

 If you see bed bugs or any sign of them in your home, the FIRST step is to call 855Bugs for a FREE professional bed bug inspection.
 Signs include visually seeing bed bugs as well as small blood spots or rust colored stains on your sheets and/or mattress.
 Do not attempt bed bug treatment on your own.
 Although there are many do it yourself products on the market, none replace a thorough inspection and professional treatment.
 855Bugs is well trained in getting rid of bed bugs.
 We use a multi step process to treat for bed bugs.
 Our process includes first determining the level of infestation, step two is the initial treatment, followed by one to two follow up treatments depending on the level of infestation.
+855Bugs has been helping people in the Waco and Temple area manage bed bugs for over 10 years!
 Call 855Bugs now for a free inspection!